-During the year ended September 30, 2020, net cash used in operating activities (before changes in working capital) was \$1,924,849 compared to \$2,025,026 used in the previous year.
-The Company spent a net of \$329,414 in investing activities, including spending of \$460,026 for permitting, engineering and preparatory work at the heap leach plant facility as well as spending on evaluation and social development on Igor 4 property, which was offset by the \$130,602 payment received from the loan receivable.
-Also included in the spending of \$460,026 was a recovery of \$212,464 net profit interest income on the Igor 4 concession.
-Net cash from financing activities for the year ended September 30, 2020 was subscriptions received of \$592,967, private placement proceeds of \$366,508 and proceeds of \$57,337 from promissory notes.
+During the year ended September 30, 2021, net cash used in operating activities (before changes in working capital) was \$1,721,000 compared to \$1,924,849 used in the previous year.
+The Company generated a net of \$1,895,963 in investing activities, including incurring \$745,365 on exploration and evaluation asset and property, plant and equipment additions, which was offset by \$2,641,328 of net profit interest income on the Igor 4 concession.
+Net cash used in financing activities for the year ended September 30, 2021 was \$26,307 for finders fees.

-The consolidated financial statements of the Company for the year ended September 30, 2020 have been prepared on the basis of accounting principles applicable to a going concern.
+The consolidated financial statements of the Company for the year ended September 30, 2021 have been prepared on the basis of accounting principles applicable to a going concern.
 This assumes the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its obligations in the normal course of operations.
 The Company needs to raise funds in order to continue on as a going concern and there can be no assurances that sufficient funding, including adequate financing, will be available to cover its working capital deficiency or develop its mineral properties and / or cover general and administrative expenses necessary for the maintenance of a public company.
 The ability of the Company to arrange additional financing in the future depends in part, on the prevailing capital market conditions and mineral property exploration success.
 In March 2020 there was a global pandemic outbreak of COVID-19.
 The actual and threatened spread of the virus globally has had a material adverse effect on the global economy and specifically, the regional economies in which the Company operates.
-The pandemic could result in delays in the course of business, including potential delays to its exploration efforts/activities/programs, and continue to have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
+The pandemic could result in delays in the course of business, including potential delays to its exploration efforts/activities/programs, and could have a negative impact on the stock market, including trading prices of the Company's shares and its ability to raise new capital.
 These material uncertainties may cast significant doubt on the Company's ability to continue as a going concern.
-Accordingly, the consolidated financial statements for the year ended September 30, 2020 and the financial results presented on this MD&A do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities, contingent obligations and commitments other than in the normal course of business and at amounts different from those in the consolidated financial statements.
+Accordingly, the consolidated financial statements for the year ended September 30, 2021 and the financial results presented on this MD&A do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities, contingent obligations and commitments other than in the normal course of business and at amounts different from those in the consolidated financial statements.